badly-drawn-wizards/paragrai/README.md

 ## API
 - Install python dependencies in `requirements.txt`
-- Run with `univicorn api:api`.
+- Run with `uvicorn api:api`.
 It is hard-coded to cache results under `~/.cache/paragrai`.

 ## GreaseMonkey
 - Install GreaseMonkey and the `userscript.js` script